dbushong/woolgather/README.md

         , conn: '01234abcdef'
         }
-1. The server replies with a `config` message to update the the config with the new channel (overkill?) and upon succesful joinage also sends a `msg` message of the form:
+1. The server replies with a `config` message to update the the config with the new channel (overkill?)
+1. The server sends a join command to the irc client
+1. The IRC server responds to a successful join with a join message, which the server stores in `log_01234abcdef`
+1. The server passes the join msg onto the client; something like:
+    `msg` message of the form:

         { _id:  'abc01234'      // unique msg objectid hex w/ timestamp